ncatlab/nlab-content/pages/6733.md

 This result used to be "somewhat puzzling" ([Witten 96, p.
 35](#Witten96)) since consistency of the [[M5-brane]] in [[M-theory]] should require its total [[quantum anomaly]] to vanish.
 But $p_2(N_{Q_{M5}})$ does not in general vanish, and the right conditions to require under which it does vanish were "not clear" ([Witten 96, p.
 37](#Witten96)).

-(For more details on computations involved this and the following arguments, see also [Bilal-Metzger 03](#BilalMetzger03)).
+(For more details on computations involved in this and the following arguments, see also [Bilal-Metzger 03](#BilalMetzger03)).

 A resolution was proposed in [Freed-Harvey-Minasian-Moore 98](#FreedHarveyMinasianMoore98), also [Bah-Bonetti-Minasian-Nardoni 18 (5)](#BahBonettiMinasianNardoni18), [BBMN 19 (2.9) and appendix A.4, A.5](#BBMN19).
 By this proposal, the anomaly inflow from the bulk would not be just $I_8$, as in (eq:I8AnomalyInflow) but would be all of the following [[fiber integration]]